timescale/docs/quick-start/ruby.md

    A new migration file `<migration-datetime>_create_page_loads.rb` is created in the `my_app/db/migrate` directory.
-   TimescaleDB requires that any `UNIQUE` or `PRIMARY KEY` indexes on the table include all partitioning columns, which in this case is the time column.
+   Timescale requires that any `UNIQUE` or `PRIMARY KEY` indexes on the table include all partitioning columns, which in this case is the time column.
 A new Rails model includes a `PRIMARY KEY` index for id by default, so you need to either remove the column or make sure that the index includes time as part of